probablyraging/steam-game-idler/README.md

 4. **Run the CLI**: `node ./index.js`
 5. Follow the steps in the terminal to choose between either running the CLI or web UI

+# Using Steam Guard
+If your account is protected by Steam Guard, a 5-digit Steam Guard code will be required;
+### Web UI
+- On the login page of the Web UI when logging in
+- In the command/terminal window when attempting to idle games *(if you don't see the "started idling [game name]" message after entering your code you will need to stop and start idling your game(s) again)*
+### SLI
+- In the command/terminal window when logging in

 # Updates
 SGI will check for updates at runtime, if one is available you will be notified.
 When an update is available
 1. **Pull updates and install deps**: `git pull` & `npm install`